 Coachella is one of the best-loved music festivals in the US.
 It’s actually officially called the Coachella Valley Music and Arts Festival.
 As such, there is an art component to it as well.
 The festival is hosted annually at the Empire Polo Club in Indio, California.
 It is named after the valley in the Colorado desert where it takes place.
 Here, you will encounter some of the most famous artists and bands in the world.
 A lot of celebrities attend it as festival-goers as well.
 It is also a fashion hotspot.
 Everyone dresses to the nines.
 In short – it’s cool to the core.
 This year the festival is repeated over two different weekends.
 Plan your US trip to coincide!

-Top Tip!
-Be sure to pack your sunscreen and layers – the days will be sunny but the nights might bring on a chill!
+Travel Tip: Be sure to pack your sunscreen and layers – the days will be sunny but the nights might bring on a chill!

 The Boston Marathon is an annual running event.
 It takes place throughout various cities in the greater Boston area in Massachusetts.
 The Boston Marathon began in 1897, with only 15 participants, and is the world’s oldest annual marathon!
 Today, the marathon draws runners from far and wide, and spectators line the streets.
-The convivial atmosphere is legendary.
-The event takes place on Patriot’s day (the third Monday of April).
+The jovial atmosphere is legendary.
+The event takes place on Patriot’s Day (the third Monday of April).
 If you want to cheer on the athletes, you can just pitch up on the day.
 If you want to partake, registration begins in September each year.

 Independence day is a patriotic US holiday celebrated on the 4th of July.
 It commemorates the publication of the Declaration of Independence.
 This is a document that was drawn up in 1776, stating the union’s intent to challenge the British for their independence.
 These days, it’s a public holiday and a festive affair throughout the country.
 It’s at the height of summer, so expect plenty of barbecues everywhere.
 You can enjoy the Independence Day spirit anywhere in America on the 4th of July.

-Top Tip!
-If you want to take part in a scheduled event it’s easy to find one.
+Travel Tip: If you want to take part in a scheduled event it’s easy to find one.
 One of the most impressive fireworks displays is the Boston Pops Spectacular.
 The Boston Pops is a symphony orchestra.
 Each year on the 4th of July, they play accompanied by fireworks.
 These are launched from barges in the middle of the Charles River between Boston and Cambridge.

-If heavy metal, pop or rock is more your thing, Lollapalooza in Chicago is the music festival for you.
+If heavy metal, pop or rock is your thing, Lollapalooza in Chicago is the music festival for you.
 This festival also features EDM bands, artists, dancers and stand-up comedians.
 It basically plays host to A-list bands across all genres.
 Grant Park provides the perfect backdrop for this remarkable event.
 There are various ticket types available.
 So, if you’re on tour, you can purchase a day pass if you plan it correctly.

-26 August – 3 September 2018
+30 August – 7 September 2020

 Burning Man is an iconic counterculture event that draws visitors from around the globe.
-It takes place in in the Black Rock Desert of northern Nevada each year.
-Burning Man started in 1986, with burning a wooden-figure of a man on a beach in San Francisco – there were 20 people present that night and by the next year it had increased to 80!
+It takes place in the Black Rock Desert of northern Nevada each year where a temporary city is built to host the festival.
+Burning Man started in 1986, with burning a wooden-figure of a man on a beach in San Francisco – there were 20 people present that night and by the next year, it had increased to 80!
 This imaginative happening is a celebration of all things fantastical.
 Think improbable structures, fascinating people and remarkable art installations.
 Artistic self-expression is the name of the game.
 Many guests dress up in exquisite costumes according to the yearly theme.

 Another interesting aspect of Burning Man is the gifting culture.
 Everyone brings something to give to their fellow festival-goers free of charge.
 You might be handed a lovely piece of French toast.
 Or be offered a cooling mist bath!
 It’s not always tangible.
 Some might write you a poem.

-27 August – 9 September 2018
+24 August – 13 September 2020

 The US Open is one of the most important hard court tennis championships in the world.
 It takes place annually at the USTA Billie Jean King National Tennis Center.
 Tickets are made available almost a year in advance, so you can secure your seat and plan your travels accordingly.
 Just make sure you’re in New York at the right time.

-31 October 2019
+31 October 2020

 Thanksgiving is a holiday that is celebrated in America and Canada.
 In the US, it takes place on the fourth Thursday of November.
 It started out as a harvest festival.
 Today it is an opportunity to get the whole family together to give thanks for a prosperous year.
 However, there are plenty of public celebrations to enjoy as well.
 One of the most famous is the Macy’s department store parade in New York.
 It marks the opening of the festive shopping season.
 Visitors come from far and wide to enjoy the bustling atmosphere.
-The parade is also known of its marching bands and entertainers.
-And the enormous tethered balloons of famous cartoon characters, of course!
-Did you know?
-Liberia and certain Caribbean Islands also celebrate Thanksgiving.
+The parade is also known for its marching bands and entertainers, and the enormous tethered balloons of famous cartoon characters, of course!

 These are just a few of the iconic American events that take place each year.
 There are many more to enjoy.
 Keen to have your trip coincide with an annual event?
 Get in touch with our reservations team to learn more about our itineraries.
 Our trips leave throughout the year, with a little planning you could very well tick more than one item off your bucket list.